cloudmesh-community/book/chapters/faq.md

 *  <https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml>

-## Download the epub ferquently
+## Download the ePub ferquently

-Please be reminded that the epub is updated frequently and we recommend that you download it before you read.
+Please be reminded that the ePub is updated frequently and we recommend that you download it before you read.

-I myself have integrated an epub reader in my Web browser so that every time I click on the View Raw in github, I get the most up to date version.
+I myself have integrated an ePub reader in my Web browser so that every time I click on the View Raw in github, I get the most up to date version.